-Autumn is back to school season, and while many people think about tailgating at football games, there is another competition that takes place, colleges begin reporting their investment returns.
+Autumn is back to school season, and while some people might think about tailgating at football games, there is another competition that takes place on campuses every fall, colleges report their investment returns.
 While FoundationAdvocate's ("FA") focus is the private foundation universe, we are keenly interested in their nonprofit cousins, college endowments.
-Unlike most foundations, colleges … [Read more...] about College Endowments are Starting to Report Fiscal 2019 Returns
+Unlike most … [Read more...] about College Endowments Report Fiscal 2019 Returns, and the News Isn’t Good

 Every month, Foundation Advocate chooses one topic relating to foundation investment performance to highlight.
 This month we took a look at how international stock allocations have likely held back foundation performance.
 Why Haven't Foundations Done Better in this 10 Year Bull Market?
 Following the financial crisis, the US stock market has been on a pretty great … [Read more...] about How Are Foundation’s Doing?
 May 2019 Topic: International a Drag